-To enhance your experience on the Site, we and some of our third party service providers use "cookies."
-Cookies are text files we place in your computer's browser to store your preferences.
-Cookies, by themselves, do not tell us your email address or other personally identifiable information unless you choose to provide this information to us by, for example, registering at our Site.
-However, once you choose to register with personally identifiable information, this information may be linked to the data stored in the cookie.
+To improve your experience on the Site, we and some of our third party service providers use "cookies".
+Cookies are text files that we place on your computer's browser to store your preferences.
+Cookies, by themselves, do not tell us your email address or other personally identifiable information unless you choose to provide us with this information, such as by registering on our Site.
+However, if you choose to register with us by providing personally identifiable information, that information may be associated with the data stored in the cookie.

-"Web beacons " are small pieces of code placed on a web page to monitor the behavior and collect data about the visitors viewing a web page.
-For example, web beacons or similar technology can be used to count the users who visit a web page or to deliver a cookie to the browser of a visitor viewing that page.
-We may use web beacons or similar technology on the Site from time to time for this and other purposes.
+"Web beacons " are small pieces of code placed on a web page to track behavior and collect data about visitors viewing the web page.
+For example, web beacons or similar technologies may be used to count users who have visited the web page or to deliver a cookie to the browser of a visitor viewing that page.
+We may use web beacons or similar technologies on the Site from time to time for these and other purposes.

-Most Web browsers are set up to accept cookies.
-You can, however, set your browser to refuse all cookies or to indicate when a cookie is being sent.
-In addition, cookies can be easily and safely deleted from your system.
+Most web browsers are set to accept cookies.
+However, you can set your browser to refuse all cookies or to indicate when a cookie is being sent.
+Cookies can also be easily and securely deleted from your system.
 See your browser's help section for instructions.
-Should you choose to disable any cookies associated with the Site, you will not be able to take full advantage of all the Site’s features, but you should be able to navigate the Site without difficulty.
+If you choose to disable all cookies associated with the Site, you may not be able to take full advantage of all the features of the Site, but you will be able to navigate around the Site without difficulty.

-We use the following kind of cookies on this web site:
+We use the following types of cookies on this site:

-We use technical cookies to be able to provide the services requested by our users.
-These cookies are essential for browsing and for using the different options and services of the web site, such as, for example, controlling the traffic and data communication, identifying the session, accessing restricted access parts, using security elements while browsing, storing contents for the dissemination of videos or sounds, or for sharing contents over social media.
+We use technical cookies to enable us to provide services requested by our users.
+These cookies are required to view and use various website options and services, such as managing traffic and data transmission, session identification, accessing restricted areas, using security features when browsing, storing content for video or audio distribution or for sharing content via social networks.

 Google Maps (third party)

-The Data Controller uses the web analytics service Google Analytics offered by Google Inc. ("Google”), in order to analyze the usage of the Website’s pages.
-The information generated from cookies about users’ usage of the Website’s pages is usually transmitted to and stored in a Google’s server located in the USA.
-The Data Controller utilizes Google Analytics exclusively with the extension "ga('set', 'anonymizeIp', true)” ensuring that IP addresses are only processed as a shortened version, in order to exclude any direct reference to individual people.
-Google may communicate data to third parties, only in case if it is required by law or provided third parties process data on behalf of Google.
-Google will not disclose the users’ IP address in association with any other Google data.
-Users can prevent the recording and saving of data by Google Analytics at any time by installing a browser plugin released by Google which can be downloaded at the following link
+The Data Controller uses Google Analytics, a web analytics service offered by Google Inc. ("Google"), to analyse your use of the pages on the Website.
+The information generated by the cookie about your use of the Website pages will normally be transmitted to and stored on a Google server located in the USA.
+The data controller uses Google Analytics exclusively with the extension "ga('set', 'anonymizeIp', true)", ensuring the processing of IP addresses only in an abbreviated form to exclude direct reference to individuals.
+Google may only pass data on to third parties where required to do so by law or where third parties process the data on behalf of Google.
+Google will not disclose a user's IP address in connection with any other Google data.
+Users may prevent the recording and storage of Google Analytics data at any time by installing the browser plug-in released by Google, which can be downloaded at following link

-The Data Controller utilizes the Universal-Analytics functions provided by Google.
-With these functions, the Data Controller can record and analyze socio-demographic data about users with the help of a Google ID (if available) and cookies generated by Google from advertising content (DoubleClick).
-If a Google ID is available, the Data Controller will also record this data across all devices (e.g. if users use a smartphone and a PC), in order to analyze visitor streams across all devices.
-Users can prevent the recording and saving of data by Google at any time by installing a browser plugin released by Google which can be downloaded at the following link
+The Data Controller uses the Universal-Analytics features provided by Google.
+With these functions, the Data Controller can record and analyse socio-demographic data about users using Google ID (if available) and cookies created by Google based on advertising content (DoubleClick).
+If a Google ID is available, the Data Controller will also record this data on all devices (e.g. if users use a smartphone and a PC) in order to analyse visitor flows across all devices.
+Users can prevent Google from recording and saving data at any time by installing a browser plug-in released by Google, which can be downloaded at following link

 Google Remarketing and Retargeting

-Typically, the data arising from your browsing that can be used for analysis are the following:
+Formally, the data obtained from page views that may be used for analysis are as follows:

-The name of the provider domain (PSI) and/or IP address providing them with access to the network.
-For example, a user of provider xxx will only be identified with the domain xxx.es and/or the IP address.
-This way, we can draw up statistics on the countries and servers that most often visit our web site.
+The name of the provider's domain (PSI) and/or the IP address that gives the provider access to the network.
+For example, the ISP user xxx will only be identified with the domain xxx.es and/or IP address.
+In this way, we can compile statistics on the countries and servers that most frequently visit our website.

-The date and time of access to our web site.
-This helps us to identify the hours of most traffic, and to make the adjustments necessary to avoid problems of saturation during our rush hours.
+Date and time of access to our website.
+This helps us determine the peak traffic hours and make the necessary adjustments to avoid saturation problems during peak hours.

-The internet address from which the link to our web comes.
-Thanks to this information, we can gauge the effectiveness of the different banners and links leading to our server, in order to reinforce those that offer the best results.
+The Internet address from which the link to our website was received.
+With this information, we can evaluate the effectiveness of the various banners and links leading to our server in order to reinforce those that produce the best results.

-The number of visitors a day to each section.
-This allows us to identify the most successful areas and increase and improve their content, in order that users get a more satisfactory result.
+Number of visitors per day in each section.
+This allows us to identify the most successful sections, increase and improve their content so users get more satisfactory results.

 **Are cookies anonymous?

-In the event of disabling cookies, you may not be able to make use of all the functionalities of the web site.
+If you disable cookies, you may not be able to use the full functionality of the website.

-To disable the use of third-party advertising cookies, users can also visit the disabling page of the network advertising Initiative (NAI, Network Advertising Initiative.
-Page in English
+To disable third-party advertising cookies, users may also visit the Network Advertising Initiative (NAI) disable page.
+English page